aocoronel/neostow-sh/README.md

 ## Usage

 `neostow` reads from a `.neostow` file in the current directory to determine which symlinks to create.

 The `.neostow` file should contain lines in the following format: `source=destination`.

 See the manpage(1) at `FILES` for more details.
+Or give at look at the [example file](https://github.com/aocoronel/neostow-c/blob/main/test/.neostow) and [Examples](#examples).

 ```console
 neostow | the declarative GNU stow